Waboodoo/HTTP-Shortcuts/docs/scripting.md

 changeDescription('My Shortcut', 'New Description');
 ```

-Note: a shortcut's description is only visible in categories that use a list layout, not in those that use a grid layout.
+> A shortcut's description is only visible in categories that use a list layout, not in those that use a grid layout.

 <a name="change-icon"></a>
 ### changeIcon